 5. Faith and Values

-This really shouldn’t be last on the list, because if you don’t share your faith, which essentially establishes your values, you may find that you have two very different perspectives on life and how to approach it.
+This really shouldn’t be last on the list because if you don’t share your faith, which essentially establishes your values, you may find that you have two very different perspectives on life and how to approach it.
 If your life decisions are based upon your core beliefs, but his are on a different trajectory, it’s difficult to reconcile.
-Should you abandon what you believe or just wait and hope that he will one day join you?
+Should you abandon what you believe, or just wait and hope that he will one day join you?
 Neither option is a good one.
-It’s better to be on the same page from the beginning.
+It’s best to be on the same page from the beginning.

 Consider these topics and enter into each conversation with grit and grace as your relationship grows.
-It will take time and multiple discussions, but will also result in you understanding one another more deeply.
+It will take time and multiple discussions but will result in understanding one another more deeply.
 Who knows, you may have found the right man for you!

 If not, pets, travel, movies, and food—with maybe a little football or monster trucks thrown in—can be fine conversation topics for date one and two.
 Then move on to someone a whole lot more interesting.